sncosmo/sncosmo/docs/overview.rst

 =====================

-At the core of the library is a class (and subclasses) for representing supernova models: A model is essentially a spectroscopic time series that may vary as a function of one or more parameters.
-Simulation, fitting and typing can all be naturally built on this core functionality.
+At the core of the library is a class (and subclasses) for representing supernova models: A model represents how the spectroscopic time series of a transient astronomical source appears to an observer.
+The spectroscopic times series can vary as a function of any number of parameters (e.g., color of the source, redshift of the source).
+Simulation, fitting and typing are built on this core functionality.

 Key Features
 ------------